 Figure: Tools used for resource planning within Sirvez

 Automated processes using resource planning software enable the project manager to view how human resources are distributed within different areas and stages of a project.
+For example, a project manager can design a visual project schedule using Gantt charts to show the duration of tasks.
 Project managers can make adjustments through resource allocation across the project in a timely and accurate way.

 The business value of ERP